@shinyaz

 The Problem

-Blog post pages on this site ended with a SocialShare component, offering readers no way to discover related content.
-Despite having categories and tags to classify posts, there was no navigation path to guide readers to similar articles.
+Every blog post on this site ended with a social share component, and then... nothing.
+The reader had no easy way to discover related content.
+Despite having categories and tags to classify every post, there was no navigation path to guide readers to similar articles.
+Most visitors were reading one post and bouncing.

-• Category match: weight 2 (categories are broader classifications, so weighted higher)
+• Category match: weight 2 (categories are broader, so a shared category is a stronger signal)

 • Tag match: weight 1

-• Score 0 posts are excluded (completely unrelated posts are never shown)
+• Score 0: excluded entirely (completely unrelated posts never appear)

 src/lib/posts.ts